jcgraybill/jcgraybill.github.io/index.markdown

     curl -k https://admin:admin@localhost:9200/

 ### Restoring old computers
-I'm restoring a small collection of computers from the 1980s and 1990s, and [documenting the process and what I learn](/vintage-computers/).
+I'm restoring a small collection of computers from the 1980s and 1990s, and [writing about the process and what I learn](/vintage-computers/).